randylien/oren.github.com/posts/serve-page/serve.md

-## Different ways to server a website with Node
+## Different ways to serve a website with Node

 ![cat](http://img.thesun.co.uk/multimedia/archive/01690/134480338496_1690194a.gif)